vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Asādha and then donates food with condiments goes to

-Viṣnuloka; Mat.
+Viṣṇuloka; Mat.
 101. 6 q. by KKV 40.
 Pretacaturdaśī—on 14 of K. kr., the vrata is begun to be per

-formed at night; if in addition there is Tuesday and Citrā naksatra, the merit is far greater; Siva is deity; if 14th is viddhā, the day on which 14th exists at night is to be preferred; fast on 14th and worship of Siva and dinner to devotees of Siva and gifts; by bath in Ganges on this tithi, one becomes free from all sins; one should whirl over one's head a twig of apāmārga plant and engage in tarpaṇa of Yama uttering his names (14 in all ); one should light rows of lamps on a river, in temples of Brahmā, Visṇu and Siva, houses where four roads meet; the performer reaches Siva loka together with 21 generations of his family; on this tithi
+formed at night; if in addition there is Tuesday and Citrā naksatra, the merit is far greater; Siva is deity; if 14th is viddhā, the day on which 14th exists at night is to be preferred; fast on 14th and worship of Siva and dinner to devotees of Siva and gifts; by bath in Ganges on this tithi, one becomes free from all sins; one should whirl over one's head a twig of apāmārga plant and engage in tarpaṇa of Yama uttering his names (14 in all ); one should light rows of lamps on a river, in temples of Brahmā, Viṣṇu and Siva, houses where four roads meet; the performer reaches Siva loka together with 21 generations of his family; on this tithi

 352